bevry/caterpillar/README.md

 ```

 - Methods
-	- `constructor(config?)` create our new filter instance with the config, config is optional
+	- `constructor(config?)` create our new instance with the config, config is optional
 	- `pipe(child)` pipe our stream to the child, also sync our config to it
 	- `setConfig(config)` set the configuration and emit the `config` event
 	- `getConfig()` get the configuration